 Disclosure: Some of the links below and banners are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 Seefbier, whose name is pronounced ‘safe beer’, was once a popular style of beer in and around the Belgian city of Antwerp.
 Prior to the outbreak of World War One it was known as ‘the Champagne of the poor people’.
-Yet following the war production production of seefbier died out.
+Following the war, the production of seefbier died out.
 For many years the recipe was lost.

 Johan van Dyck oversaw Seef’s revival.
 He relaunched the beer in March 2012 and went on to win a gold medal at the World Beer Awards.